bruxy70/Garbage-Collection/README.md

 [![Open your Home Assistant instance and show the blueprint import dialog with a specific blueprint pre-filled.](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fgithub.com%2Fbruxy70%2FGarbage-Collection%2Fblob%2Fdevelopment%2Fblueprints%2Fexclude.yaml)  Exclude

 ### Offset
 The offset blueprint will move the calculated collections by a number of days.
-This can be used for example to schedule collection for last Saturday each month - just set the collection to the first Saturday each month and offset it by -7 days.
+This can be used, for example, to schedule collection for last Saturday each month - just set the collection to the first Saturday each month and offset it by -7 days.

 [![Open your Home Assistant instance and show the blueprint import dialog with a specific blueprint pre-filled.](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fgithub.com%2Fbruxy70%2FGarbage-Collection%2Fblob%2Fdevelopment%2Fblueprints%2Fgarbage_collection_offset.yaml)

 ### Import txt
-This **blueprint** requires a `command_line` sensor reading content of a txt file, containg a set of dates, one per line.
+This **blueprint** requires a `command_line` sensor reading content of a txt file, containig a set of dates, one per line.

 [![Open your Home Assistant instance and show the blueprint import dialog with a specific blueprint pre-filled.](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fgithub.com%2Fbruxy70%2FGarbage-Collection%2Fblob%2Fdevelopment%2Fblueprints%2Fimport_txt.yaml)